oshkoshbagoshh/Workday_Scheduler_App/README.md

 Provide a short description explaining the what, why, and how of your project.
 Use the following questions as a guide:

 - What was your motivation?
+  - The goal for this project was to utilize the existing code provided to us and then create the acceptance criteria below.
+  - the goal for this project was to utilize Third Party APIs (specifically jQuery, Bootstrap, and DayJS.

 - Why did you build this project?
 (Note: the answer is not "Because it was a homework assignment.")
 - What problem does it solve?
 - What did you learn?